The most common side effect of XALKORI is vision problems.

 - upper respiratory infection

-- feeling of numbness or tingling in the extremities
+- feeling of numbness or tingling in your arms or legs

 These are not all of the possible side effects of XALKORI.
 For more information, please ask your healthcare provider or pharmacist.
 You can also review the full Patient Prescribing Information.